 Exclusive to Sunshine Coast Health Centre, alumni are welcome to take advantage of free refresher stays to reconnect, regroup and reground with staff and peers.
 Refresher weekend program participants are encouraged to attend large group activities and share their stories as a way of giving back.

-Once a client leaves us, he will receive a weekly email connecting him to our online program.
-Hosted by Program Director, Geoff Thompson, Ph.D., each week’s video lesson provides fresh new content that focuses on the practical aspects of addiction recovery.
+Once a client leaves us, he will to our alumni online program.
+Hosted by Program Director, Geoff Thompson, Ph.D., each video series and individual lesson focuses on the practical aspects of addiction recovery.
 Clients are also able to reflect on their recovery each week and request staff support.
-Responses are reviewed daily by client services, who connect the clinical team with any alumni requesting support.
+Responses are reviewed regularly by client services, who connect the clinical team with any alumni requesting support.

 This service is available for as long as an alumnus maintains a valid email address with us.
-For more information, refer to our Online Support Quick Facts.
+Additionally, these video series can be found on our Youtube Page.

 Returning home after treatment is often the hardest part for our clients and people in recovery.
 In response to this challenge, we offer recovery coaches to help alumni stay active and engaged in their personal recovery.
 Clients are able to choose their recovery coach based on the coach’s specializations (e.g. career or relationship coaching).
 Coaches are available for in-person (if you choose a coach in your home community), phone, and Skype (online) appointments.

-Our alumni coordinators are accessible 24/7 via phone calls, texting, and email for long-term support and care and in times of crisis.
-They will connect you with local recovery services in your area, update you on SCHC support meetings and dinners in your area, and support you in overcoming any challenges your experiencing.
+Our alumni coordinators are accessible 24/7 via phone call, text, and email for long-term support and care and in times of struggle and crisis.
+They will connect you with local recovery services in your area, update you on SCHC support meetings and dinners happening in your area, and support you in overcoming any challenges your experiencing.
 These services allow us to offer our alumni a lifeline that lets them stay in constant contact with us.
 Photos and special events are just some of things regularly shared between alumni and our Alumni Program.
-Clients receive the alumni phone number and our secondary client services line before they leave SCHC.
+Clients receive the alumni support phone number and our secondary support line before they leave SCHC.

 Vist our Self-Help section has for resources devoted to life after treatment.